30 Outstanding One-Day Backyard Projects

 This fly-through gazebo-style bird feeder has a simple yet attractive “hatbox” design.
-The materials for the gazebo for the birds cost under $20, and all of them are available at local home centers.
+The materials for the gazebo for the birds are all available at local home centers.
 It only takes part of an afternoon to build, without any fancy tools.
 If you want, you can build several assembly-line style

 Entertaining Squirrel Feeder